 By contrast, modern alternatives to SSMS, like dbForge Studio, are designed with team workflows in mind.
 They integrate with Git, DevOps pipelines, and cloud services, allowing teams to manage database changes, track revisions, and maintain consistent environments across projects.

-Modern SQL teams are no longer restricted to a SQL Server only platform.
-They need tools that are compatible with different DBMSs, AI assistance, and built-in collaboration to make database management smarter, faster, and more integrated.
+SQL teams are no longer restricted to a SQL Server-only platform.
+They need tools compatible with different DBMSs, AI assistance, and built-in collaboration to make database management smarter, faster, and more integrated.

 This transition explains why many teams are moving away from SSMS in 2026, opting for next-generation solutions that better align with their evolving development environments.